-In most of the world, attorneys play by different rules than experts.
+In most of the world, lawyers play by different rules than experts.
 The French words for male / female ‘attorney’ are ‘avocat’ and ‘avocate’.
-While attorneys must advocate for their clients, in most of the world experts must not.
+While lawyers must advocate for their clients, in most of the world experts must not.

 US Expert Witnesses Are Allowed To Be Partisan